lars-erik/Midi-Hero/readme.md

 ### How to use (Ableton)

-- Add plugin to individual chain in instrument, or route midi to an instrument-less track.
+- Add plugin to individual chain in instrument rack, or route midi to an instrument-less track.
 - Open the plugin editor.
 - Start the playhead.
 - Watch scored notes in realtime